-A unit resource providing regulation service is expected to respond to a reserve pickup 10-minute basepoint at its stated response rates as bid.
+A unit-Resource providing regulation service is expected to respond to a reserve pickup 10-minute basepoint at its stated response rates as bid.
 If the unit-Resource exceeds the given basepoint within the reserve pickup, it will be paid for the overgeneration.
-However, the unit Resource must return to its RTD/Automatic Generation Control (AGC) basepoint, within three (3) RTD intervals following termination of the reserve pickup.
-The unit Resource will be paid for overgeneration during the three (3) RTD interval grace period.
-Limited Energy Storage Resources (LESRs), and Aggregations comprising only LESR, do not participate in reserve pickups.
-AGC will move the LESR or Aggregation of LESRs to zero MW.
+However, the unit-Resource must return to its RTD/Automatic Generation Control (AGC) basepoint, within three (3) RTD intervals following termination of the reserve pickup.
+The unit-Resource will be paid for overgeneration during the three (3) RTD interval grace period.
+Withdrawal-Eligible Generators and Aggregations containing at least one Withdrawal-Eligible Generator may receive a basepoint to withdraw during a reserve pickup.
+Withdrawal-Eligible Generators and Aggregations containing at least one Withdrawal-Eligible Generator that withdraw less than basepoint are charged for actual withdrawals only, during the three (3) RTD interval grace period.
+Limited Energy Storage Resources (LESRs) do not participate in reserve pickups.
+AGC will move the LESR to zero MW.